microsoft/bedrock/gitops/azure-devops/README.md

 The following variables *need* to be created as part of the azure pipelines build:

 - `ACCESS_TOKEN`: The personal access token (encrypted)
-- `GIT_TYPE`: The Git host that is used (for now, only GitHub and Azure DevOps are supported)
+- `GIT_HOST`: The Git host that is used (for now, only GitHub and Azure DevOps are supported)

 The `build.sh` supports repositories held in GitHub or in Azure DevOps.
 Although, this needs to be explicitly specified as environment variables in the pipeline build.
-If using GitHub repos, the variable `GIT_TYPE` should be specified as `github`, and for Azure DevOps repos, the variable should be `azure`.
+If using GitHub repos, the variable `GIT_HOST` should be specified as `github`, and for Azure DevOps repos, the variable should be `azure`.

 - `AKS_MANIFEST_REPO`: The url to destination repo.
 Depending on the git host, the format could be the following:
   - `username/repo_name` (GitHub)